-The University of Oregon Sustainable Cities Institute (SCI) is seeking ideas from cities, counties, special districts, ports, tribes, and regional partnerships to partner with the Sustainable City Year Program (SCYP).
-If you have an idea for a special project or want to learn about our yearlong full partnerships, we want to hear from you.

-Full partnerships will benefit from between 20,000 and 80,000 hours of work by University of Oregon students and faculty members, from a variety of disciplines, working to advance the partner's priority projects.
+The University of Oregon Sustainable Cities Institute (SCI) is now accepting proposals from cities, counties, special districts, ports, tribes, and regional partnerships to be the partner for the Sustainable City Year Program (SCYP) for the academic year beginning fall 2024.
+The successful applicant will benefit from between 20,000 and 80,000 hours of work by University of Oregon students and faculty members, from a variety of disciplines, working to advance the partner's priority projects.
 Prior partners include Albany, Gresham, Lane Transit District, La Pine, Medford, Redmond, Salem (2010-11 and 2023-24), Silverton, Springfield, TriMet, Troutdale, Hermiston, and Sisters.
 The partner must support the effort through staff time and the payment of a fee.
 The selection process is competitive.
 The rolling deadline for applications begins March 1st, 2024 unless otherwise discussed.